 Another striking idea is the difference between intrinsic and extrinsic motivations.
-To be intrinsically motivated is to care about mastery, agency and purpose.
-A focus on external success actual hinders motivation and ultimately success because you get caught up in the goal (making money, becoming famous etc), rather than the process of developing mastery, giving back to the world, or having a purpose.
+To be intrinsically motivated is to care about mastery, agency, and purpose.
+A focus on external success actually hinders motivation and ultimately success because you get caught up in the goal (making money, becoming famous, etc), rather than the process of developing mastery, giving back to the world, or having a purpose.
 People who tend to be external focused (Type X) can learn to become more intrinsically focused (Type I).

 This is all very good news.
 Not only is our understanding of our world and ourselves changing, but our world itself and we as part of it are also evolving and developing.

 Can these ideas be applied to self-growth?
 Can they be applied to relationships?
 Can they be applied to understanding goals for a marriage?
 You bet!
 The last thing a therapist wants is to work with someone who isn’t self-motivated or interested in exploring who they are and creating purpose for themselves.
 Or someone who thinks the world (and their self and life) is static and that it cannot, or isn’t going to change.
 That would be akin to dragging a bag of rocks up a hill.

 There are people who find therapy shameful or stupid.
 This limiting belief has always bothered me.
 How can you possibly understand yourself, develop new parts of yourself, and work towards mastery of your life, if you aren’t willing to look at yourself?
 What is going on in our culture that this occurs?